Import an Azure Web App as an API

 For more information, see About API Management.

-API Management supports import of Web Apps hosted in App Service that include an OpenAPI specification (Swagger definition).
-However, an OpenAPI specification isn't required.
+API Management supports import of Web Apps hosted in App Service that include an OpenAPI definition (Swagger definition).
+However, an OpenAPI definition isn't required.

-• If the Web App has an OpenAPI specification configured in an API definition, API Management creates API operations that map directly to the definition, including required paths, parameters, and response types.
+• If the Web App is configured with an OpenAPI definition, API Management will detect that.
+Alternatively, you can manually import the definition to API Management.
+API Management then creates API operations that map directly to the definition, including required paths, parameters, and response types.

-Having an OpenAPI specification is recommended, because the API is imported to API Management with high fidelity, giving you flexibility to validate, manage, secure, and update configurations for each operation separately.
+Having an OpenAPI definition is recommended, because the API is imported to API Management with high fidelity, giving you flexibility to validate, manage, secure, and update configurations for each operation separately.

 With wildcard operations, you can still take advantage of the same API Management features, but operations aren't defined at the same level of detail by default.
 In either case, you can edit or add operations to the imported API.